*All Orders 4/19-4/27 Will Ship 4/28*

 9. It Burns at a Higher Temperature Than Most Fats

-You might be thinking, because it burns at a higher temperature than most fats?
-Are you running out of ways to get to 10.
+You might think, “Because it burns at a higher temperature than most fats,” you’re running out of ways to get to 10, Chris.

 We’re all guilty of burning our food at one point or another.
 However, the effects of burning food can be more dangerous than we realize.